mejk/computer-stuff/README.md

 ----------------------

-## Before we start: Here are some sites for Linux-related news etc:
+## Here are some sites for Linux-related news etc:
 Lots of stuff below is based on these sources.

 - [It's FOSS](https://itsfoss.com)